JuliaEarth/GeoStats.jl/docs/src/contributing/solvers.md

 ```

 Choose a license for your solver.
 If you don't have major restrictions, I suggest
-using the `ISC` license.
-This license is equivalent to the `MIT` and `BSD 2-Clause`
-licenses, plus it eliminates [obsolete legal language](https://en.wikipedia.org/wiki/ISC_license).
-Try to choose a [permissive license](https://opensource.org/licenses) so that your
+using the `MIT` license.
+Try to choose a [permissive license](https://opensource.org/licenses)
-solver can be used, and improved by private companies.
+so that your solver can be used, and improved by private corporations.

 #### Import GeoStatsBase